Enegnei/AppleVsFBI/AppleVsFBI.md

 ## What are the technical & legal concerns involved?
 #### Technical Concerns

-It is now known that Apple has the ability to backdoor their own products & therefore could be compelled to use that backdoor.
+It is now known that Apple has the ability to backdoor their own products & could be compelled to use that backdoor.

 ##### --- What are the limits to the use of FBiOS? --